iSHAREScheme/iSHARESatellite/INSTALL.md

 - Keycloak (user managment backend),
 - Satellite Middleware (APIs and other relevant functions).

-This guide will take your through the steps below (given by their section number), in order to install and configure the iSHARE satellite.
+This guide will take your through the steps below (given by their chapter number), in order to install and configure the iSHARE satellite.

 5. Download the script files, and configure your passwords,
 1. Install Hyperledger fabric node.